thevisad/DayZ-Private-master/README.md

 		create user 'dayz'@'localhost' identified by 'CHANGEME';
 		grant all privileges on dayz.* to 'dayz'@'localhost';

-5. Run `perl db_migrate.pl --password CHANGEME` from the **ArmA2** directory.
+5. Run `perl db_migrate.pl --password CHANGEME` from the **Repository** directory.
 Replace `CHANGEME` with the password you chose in the previous step.
 Use the `--help` flag to get more information on how to set the hostname, username, or database name to suit your needs.
 6. Ensure that the database information in **Config**\\HiveExt.ini match the database details you used in the previous step.
 7. If you would like to customize the server time, change the pertinent options in **Config**\\HiveExt.ini.
 8. Adjust server name/passwords as desired in **Config**\\config_deadbeef.cfg, where `deadbeef` is some random value generated specifically for your installation.